“An in-demand spokesman on slowness.” The Wall Street Journal

 Carl’s first book, In Praise of Slow, chronicles the global trend toward putting on the brakes in everything from work to food to parenting.
 The Financial Times said it is “to the Slow Movement what Das Kapital is to communism.”

-His second book, Under Pressure, explores the good, the bad and the ugly of modern childrearing – and offers a blueprint for change.
-It was hailed by Time as a “gospel of the Slow Parenting movement.”
+Carl’s second book, Under Pressure explores how to raise and educate children in a fast world and was hailed by Time as a “gospel of the Slow Parenting movement.”

 Carl’s third book, The Slow Fix, explores how to tackle complex problems in every walk of life, from health and relationships to business and politics, without falling for superficial, short-term quick fixes.